Farm 5K Benefit Run/Walk at Wardensville Garden Market

 Wardensville, United States • 23 May 2026

-The Farm 5K Benefit Run/Walk takes place in Wardensville, West Virginia.
-It is scheduled for May 23, 2026, and is part of the broader Wardensville Spring Fest, a town-wide celebration.
+The Farm 5K Run/Walk at Wardensville Garden Market takes place in Wardensville, West Virginia.
+This event is held as part of the Wardensville Spring Fest, a town-wide celebration featuring local flavor and creative activities.
+Participants follow a scenic, off-road course situated beside the Cacapon River.

 Race information